xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 	Second stage design parameters.

-In the third stage the designer can provide custom decimation factors and pass and stop band parameters.
+In the third stage the designer can provide custom decimation factors in addition to the pass and stop band parameters.
 Also the delay of the filter can be controlled by tuning the number of taps to allocate for each phase of the poly-phase FIR (``--third-stage-num-taps``).
 The fewer the number of taps per phase then the shorter the delay of the filter but the harder the design will be to meet other criteria.